Does the Team Think?: Original series 1957–1976

 The idea of a parody version of Any Questions? was suggested by Jimmy Edwards in 1957.
 The Light Programme agreed to run a short series, which ended up running almost twenty years.
 The panel was chaired by Peter Haigh for the first series and by McDonald Hobley for the majority of its run.
-Regular panellists were Edwards, Arthur Askey, Tommy Trinder and Ted Ray, with a guest fourth panellist joining them each week.
+Regular panellists were Edwards, Arthur Askey, Tommy Trinder and Ted Ray, with a guest questioner joining them each week.

 Other panellists who appeared on the radio series included Bernard Braden, Kenneth Horne, Cyril Fletcher, Derek Roy, Richard Murdoch, Cardew Robinson, Alfred Marks and Leslie Crowther.

 TV series

 A television programme of the same name was briefly trialled in 1961, also hosted by McDonald Hobley.

 In 1982, a second TV series ran for 9 episodes, with Tim Brooke-Taylor as the host.
 It was produced by Robert Reed for Thames Television.
 Jimmy Edwards, Frankie Howerd, Beryl Reid and Willie Rushton were regular panellists.
-Guest panellists were Steve Davis, Robert Dougall, Britt Ekland, Roy Plomley, Magnus Pyke, Shaw Taylor and Barbara Woodhouse.
+Guest questioners were Steve Davis, Robert Dougall, Britt Ekland, Roy Plomley, Magnus Pyke, Shaw Taylor and Barbara Woodhouse.

 2007 revival

 The radio show was revived in 2007.
 It was broadcast on BBC Radio 2 and was written and hosted by Vic Reeves, and produced by Paul Russell for Open Mike Productions.
 The title was changed slightly, to Does the Team Think....
 The first programme went out on 28 June 2007.
 It was recorded at University of London Union on 27 March, 2, 23 and 30 April 2007.

 A second series was aired in 2009.
 The first programme from this series was aired on 17 June 2009 and featured Reeves' comedy partner Bob Mortimer, and Shooting Stars team captains Ulrika Jonsson and Jack Dee.